artefactual/atom-docs/user-manual/access-content/navigate.rst

 * Navigate to a :ref:`browse <browse>` or :ref:`search-atom` page
-* Available :term:`facet filters <facet filter>` will appear on the left-hand side of the page (unless you are on the Digital objects browse page - the filter buttons there are in the upper right-hand corner of the page).
-If there are no facet filters present, they are not available for that :term:`entity` (e.g. Place, Subject, Function browse pages, etc.)
+* Available :term:`facet filters <facet filter>` will appear on the left-hand side of the page.
+If there are no facet filters present, they are not available for that :term:`entity` (e.g. Place, Subject, Function browse pages, etc.).
 * Click on the heading of a facet to expand or collapse its available options
 * The filter currently selected in a facet will appear in black underlined text.
-Available filters appear as blue :ref:`text links
+Available filters appear as black :ref:`text links
   <recurring-text-links>`
 * By default, filter options are set to display "All" when a user arrives to a browse page (unless a specific query has brought them there that engages a filter).
-* Click on a blue :ref:`text link <recurring-text-links>` to apply a filter
+* Click on a highlighted :ref:`text link <recurring-text-links>` to apply a filter
 * Click on "All" under a facet to remove an applied filter.
 Alternately, you can click on the related :term:`filter tag` that will appear above the search or browse results.
 For more information on filter tags, see: